AliceWonderland/Fuzz-App/README.md

 ## What Is It?
 A single static HTML page built to illustrate a responsive nav skeleton cross-browser and platform compatible written in vanilla everything.

 All scripts are processed on the client-side (in the browser).
-There is no server-side processing or compiling.
+Requires no server or server-side processing or compiling.

 Pure CSS for Responsive behavior.
 No JS.

-### Responsive Skeleton Using:
+#### Responsive Skeleton Using:
 Pure HTML/CSS/JS, FlexBox

 XMLHttpRequest Object + JSON

+## Why Is it?
+A CSS study in how to approach responsive design with broad or almost no guidelines.

 ### Supporting Tools: